 About the Mary Catherine Strobel Volunteer Awards

-The Mary Catherine Strobel Volunteer Awards are Middle Tennessee's largest annual celebration of volunteerism.
+The Mary Catherine Strobel Volunteer Awards are Middle Tennessee's largest celebration of volunteerism.
 The event honors volunteers who give their time and talents to improve the community.
-Nominees, finalists, and recipients are typically celebrated at a luncheon attended by 600-plus guests (the 2020 celebration will be held online).
-The event is held in partnership with the family of Mary Catherine Strobel, a community volunteer best remembered and honored for her tireless, joyful commitment to those in need.
+The Strobel Awards are held in partnership with the family of Mary Catherine Strobel, a community volunteer best remembered and honored for her tireless, joyful commitment to those in need.

 Direct Service — Youth: Recognizes individuals who contributed significant volunteer time, energy, and/or resources in 2022 to help the community.
 Volunteers ages 5-20 are eligible for this award.